Recognition of same-sex unions in Cyprus: Passage of legislation in 2015

 On 6 May 2015, the Council of Ministers approved a bill establishing gender-neutral "cohabitation agreements", offering many of the rights, benefits and responsibilities of marriage.
-On 6 June 2015, the ruling Democratic Rally (DISY) party announced its support for the partnership bill.
+On 6 June, the ruling Democratic Rally (DISY) party announced its support for the partnership bill.
 It had its first reading on 18 June.
-On 1 July, the House of Representatives decided to rename the proposed partnership recognition scheme to "civil cohabitation".
+On 1 July, the House of Representatives decided to rename the proposed partnership scheme to "civil cohabitation".
 The second reading was initially scheduled for 9 July, but was postponed until autumn.
 The bill passed its final reading on 26 November 2015 in a 39–12 vote with 3 abstentions, with those voting in favour being members of the ruling DISY party, the Democratic Party, the Progressive Party of Working People, the Movement for Social Democracy, the Ecological and Environmental Movement, and the European Party.
-The law was signed by President Anastasiades, published in the government gazette on 9 December 2015 and took effect that same day.
+The law was signed by President Anastasiades, published in the Official Gazette of the Republic of Cyprus on 9 December 2015 and took effect that same day.
 The first civil partnership was registered on 29 January 2016 between two women.
 The first public ceremony was held in Nicosia on 4 March 2016 between Marios Frixou and Fanos Eleftheriades.